-Now that you have gathered all the supplies and tools to create a Halloween wreath and you are probably worried about the glitter, but what can I say?
+Now that you have gathered all the supplies and tools to create a Halloween wreath and are probably worried about the glitter, what can I say?
 Let’s begin.

-Start making your spider by breaking off 8 tiny, equal-sized portions of the orange polymer clay.
+- Start making your spider by breaking off eight tiny portions of the orange polymer clay.

-Break off two very small, equal-sized portions of white polymer clay.
+- Break off two tiny, equal-sized portions of white polymer clay.

 You might like:

 - The Best Halloween Wreath Ideas For Non-Crafters!

 - Sugar Glass Recipe (Candy Glass)

 - Bake spider eyeballs and fangs per the directions on the polymer clay package.

 - Affix one end of your black yarn to the smaller-sized foam ball.